She Wolf (Shakira song)

-"She Wolf" is a song by Colombian singer-songwriter Shakira, taken from her eighth studio album of the same name (2009).
-It was released on 10 July 2009, by Epic Records as the lead single from the album.
-Its lyrics were written by Shakira.
-Its musical composition was done by Shakira, John Hill, and Sam Endicott.
-Shakira and Hill also served as the producers for the song.
-A Spanish-language translation of the song titled "Loba", which features additional lyrical contributions by Jorge Drexler, was also released earlier on 6 July.
-Musically, "She Wolf" is a hi-NRG, Italo, synth-pop and electropop track that details Shakira's boredom due to her uncaring partner, and how she looks for others to please her.
+"She Wolf" is a song recorded by Colombian singer-songwriter Shakira for her eighth studio album of the same title (2009).
+Its lyrics were written by Shakira, whereas its music was composed by Shakira, John Hill, and Sam Endicott.
+Shakira and Hill also served as the producers of the track.
+A Spanish version titled "Loba", which features additional lyrical contributions by Jorge Drexler, was also recorded.
+Musically, "She Wolf" is a hi-NRG, Italo disco, synth-pop and electropop track detailing Shakira's boredom due to her uncaring partner, and how she looks for others to please her.
+The song was released as the lead single from She Wolf on 6 July 2009, by Epic Records.

-Upon its release, "She Wolf" was met with favourable reception from music critics, many of whom praised it for its inventiveness.
-Commercially, "She Wolf" performed well on record charts.
-It peaked in the top 10 of charts of countries like Canada, Germany, Italy, Spain and the United Kingdom.
-In the United States, "She Wolf" peaked at numbers 11 and one on the US Billboard Hot 100 and Dance/Club Play Songs charts, respectively.
-The Spanish-language translation "Loba" peaked at number one on both the Hot Latin Songs and Tropical Songs charts.
-"She Wolf" was certified double-platinum in Spain and platinum in Italy, Mexico, and the United States.
+Upon release, "She Wolf" was met with favorable reception from music critics, receiving praise for its inventiveness.
+Commercially, it peaked within the top 10 in 12 countries worldwide, and at number 11 on the US Billboard Hot 100.
+Meanwhile, "Loba" peaked atop both the Hot Latin Songs and Tropical Songs in the US, as well as the Mexican and Spanish charts.
+Furthermore, "She Wolf" was certified platinum by the Recording Industry Association of America (RIAA), for digital sales of one million units in the US.

-An accompanying music video for the song was directed by Jake Nava, and features Shakira dancing in various locations, such as a red cave and a golden cage.
+An accompanying music video for "She Wolf" was directed by Jake Nava, and features Shakira dancing in various locations, such as a red cave and a golden cage.
 Critical reception towards the video was also positive, many of whom praised Shakira's dancing ability.
 For additional promotion, Shakira performed the song on a number of shows and music festivals.
-It was also a part of the setlist for The Sun Comes Out World Tour in 2010.
+It was also a part of the setlist for The Sun Comes Out World Tour (2010–2011), El Dorado World Tour (2018) and Las Mujeres Ya No Lloran World Tour (2025).